Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Introduction

 \section{Introduction}

-\blfootnote{F. MORETTI, \\ Humboldt Universit{\"a}t zu Berlin, Rudower Chaussee 25, 10099 Berlin (DE). \\ e-mail: morettif@cms.hu-berlin.de} In this paper, we compute the dimension of the Brill-Noether loci $\mathcal{W}^1_d(|L|)$ for non-primitive linear system on abelian surfaces.
-We establish a linear growth condition for them and, as a corollary, we obtain general Green's conjecture for $|L|$.
+\blfootnote{F. MORETTI, \\ Humboldt Universität zu Berlin, Institüt für Mathematik, Unter den Linden 6, 10099 Berlin. \emph{Current adress:} State University of New York at Stony Brook, 100 Niccols Road, 11794 (NY), USA. \\ e-mail: federico.moretti@stonybrook.edu}In this paper, we compute the dimension of the Brill--Noether loci $\mathcal{W}^1_d(|L|)$ for non-primitive linear system on abelian surfaces.
+We establish a linear growth condition for them and, as a corollary, we obtain Green's conjecture for general curves in $|L|$.

-Brill-Noether theory has been deeply investigated for curves lying on $K3$ surfaces.
-Lazarsfeld proved that a smooth curve in the primitive linear system of a $K3$ surface is Brill-Noether general \cite{LAZ}, giving a proof of the Brill-Noether-Petri conjecture.
+Brill--Noether theory has been deeply investigated for curves lying on $K3$ surfaces.
+Lazarsfeld proved that a smooth curve in the primitive linear system of a Picard general $K3$ surface is Brill--Noether general \cite{LAZ}, giving a proof of the Brill--Noether--Petri conjecture.
 Green and Lazarsfeld proved that the Clifford index of a smooth curve on a $K3$ is constant when the curve varies in its linear system.
-Moreover when the Clifford index is not maximal it is computed by the restriction of a line bundle defined on the surface, see \cite{GL87}.
+Moreover, when the Clifford index is not maximal it is computed by the restriction of a line bundle defined on the surface; see \cite{GL87}.
 Later, Ciliberto, Pareschi and Knutsen proved that the gonality is always constant in all such linear systems, with some well-understood exceptions (see \cite{CILI},\cite{Kn09}).
 For the invariance of the Clifford index and for the fact that $\mathcal{O}_S(C)_{|_C}\simeq \omega_C$, curves on $K3$ surfaces turned out to be natural candidates to satisfy Green's conjecture on the syzygies of canonical curves